 It’s no surprise that often when we ask for intensity from our singers the result displays a greater degree of tension than when we began.
 That tension is usually displayed across the shoulders / chest and in the face, especially the mouth and cheeks, as we try to look like ‘we mean it’ and try to get our bodies ‘involved’.
 The result?
 Possibly a more focused sound, but one that lacks ring, resonance and vocal freedom – and tired singers!

 Of course, what we really want is more intensity in the sound, and bodies which are relaxed and engaged in expressive, free movement.

 One of the precepts of kinaesthetics is that ‘the biggest muscle wins’ – that is, if your arms are making big circles you’ll find it hard to sing softly.
-This can be used to distract tension from the upper body if the singer is encouraged to engage the big leg muscles, lowering their centre of gravity and usually giving them a much more relaxed and centralised (balanced) posture than when they are trying to be intense.
-The ‘trying’ stance is characterised by weight significantly forward onto the toes, full upper body leaning forward, ‘turtle-neck’ head… A centralised posture offers plenty of energy from the legs while providing a relaxed vocal mechanism.
+This can be used to distract tension from the upper body if the singer is encouraged to engage the big leg muscles, lowering their centre of gravity and usually giving them a much more relaxed and balanced, spine neutral alignment than when they are trying to be intense.
+The ‘trying’ stance is characterised by weight significantly forward onto the toes, full upper body leaning forward, ‘turtle-neck’ head… A balanced alignment offers plenty of energy from the legs while providing a relaxed vocal mechanism.

 If you pursue the kind of sound that comes from singing with full resonance and locking voices together, there is no need for ‘surface tension’ – whatever the volume, go for poised bodies and free sound.
 Beware of asking for intensity in a way which encourages your singers to sing ‘tense’ in some instances and relaxed in others.
 Be consistent in your requirements and the consistency of your performance will increase.